 How to Make Bloody Cupcakes for Halloween

-- Cupcakes.
-Make the cupcake batter, scoop it into a cupcake tray lined with paper liners, and bake the cupcakes.
-If you’re pressed for time you can use a cake mix, but if you have a couple extra minutes, I highly recommend making this cake!
+- Cupcakes: Make the cupcake batter, scoop it into a cupcake tray lined with paper liners, and bake the cupcakes.
+If you’re pressed for time you can use a cake mix, but if you have a couple extra minutes, I highly recommend making this from-scratch cupcake recipe!

-- Decorate them!
-Now comes the fun part, putting it all together!
+- Decorate: Now comes the fun part, putting it all together!
 You’ll need plastic syringes, which are available on Amazon and sometimes at craft supply stores.
 Simply draw some of the fake blood into the syringe, insert the syringe into the center of the cupcake, and partially press down on the syringe.
-And voila, you have a filled cupcake with a bloody syringe!
+And voilà, you have a filled cupcake with a bloody syringe!
 Additionally, you can drizzle a little bit of the fake blood on top.

-- Swap out the raspberry jam to make the edible fake blood.
-If raspberry isn’t your thing, you can use another flavor of red jam.
-Just make sure it’s seedless and doesn’t contain fruit pulp.
+- Swap out the raspberry jam to make the edible fake blood: If raspberry isn’t your thing, you can use another flavor of red jam.
+Whatever you use, just make sure it’s seedless and doesn’t contain fruit pulp.
 Or you can strain out the fruit pulp and seeds after you thin it out with hot water to make the edible blood.

 More Halloween Recipes to Make